-When "Kovacs and Parker" is selected for the bed load formula you can also specify the dynamic friction coefficient and the friction velocity factor.
+When "Kovacs and Parker" is selected for the bed load formula you can also specify the static friction coefficient, the dynamic friction coefficient and the friction velocity factor.
 For more details see the scientific documentation.
-When bed morphology is included, the solution may become unstable if the dynamic friction coefficient $\mu{d}$ is smaller than the tangent of the specified angle of repose in the bank erosion section.
+When bed morphology is included, the solution may become unstable if the dynamic friction coefficient $\mu_d$ is smaller than the tangent of the specified angle of repose in the bank erosion section.